Ranking All 7 Of Chipotle’s Proteins, Including The New Smoked Brisket

 Protein: 21g

 Chipotle’s steak is probably the most frustrating meat option the chain has on offer.
 On the one hand, when it’s good it’s great — tender chunks of medium-cooked steak with a perfect caramelized outer and a simple seasoning blend of salt, black pepper, cumin, and finished with what I’m assuming is butter to help achieve that crunchy glaze.
-But when it’s bad, which unfortunately is pretty often in my experience, it’s grainy, chewy, and tough, an absolute chore to eat.
+But when it’s bad — which, unfortunately, is pretty often in my experience — it’s grainy, chewy, and tough.
+An absolute chore to eat.

-So my advice is to give the steak a good look when you’re ordering it, if it glistens with rising ribbons of steam like in the photo above, get it, it’ll be excellent, but if it looks like it’s been sitting around for a while and they’re about to change it up with a new batch, ditch it because you might as well be eating rocks.
+So my advice is to give the steak a good look when you’re ordering it, if it glistens with rising ribbons of steam like in the photo above, get it — it’ll be excellent, but if it looks like it’s been sitting around for a while and they’re about to change it up with a new batch, ditch it because you might as well be eating rocks.

 If it’s fresh, get it, but if it looks like it’s been sitting in the bin for far too long, trust your instincts.
 Because of its hit-or-miss quality, we’re sadly ranking this delicious option in fourth place.